NFL Free Agents 2019: Rounding Up Rumors and Predictions for Market's Top Names

 Predictions

-There are questions about pass rusher Ezekiel Ansah and his past injury history.
+There are questions about pass-rusher Ezekiel Ansah and his injury history.
 The former Lion is still available, and if he can prove himself healthy and over the shoulder problems that have limited him, he could pay huge dividends.

 Ansah has two double-digit sacks seasons to his credit, and he should be able to return to that form if he is healthy.
 Look for the Buffalo Bills to give him that opportunity.

 Ndamukong Suh did not go in the first, or even the second wave of free agency.
-However, while he did not have a standout season with the Rams, he is still an extremely powerful man who played in every game for Los Angeles in their Super Bowl season.
+However, while he did not have a standout season with the Rams, he is an extremely powerful man who played in every game for Los Angeles in its Super Bowl season last year.
 If Suh is not a dominant player, he can still be a solid contributor.

-He had 36 tackles and 4.5 sacks in 2018, and he wants to stay on the West Coast.
-The prediction here is that he stays in Los Angeles, signing with the Chargers since he apparently doesn't have a future with the Rams.
+He had 36 tackles and 4.5 sacks in 2018, and he could want to stay on the West Coast.
+The prediction here is that he remains in Los Angeles, signing with the Chargers since he apparently doesn't have a future with the Rams.

-The Chiefs cut 30-year-old pass rusher Justin Houston, and he has not been signed at this point.
+The Chiefs cut 30-year-old pass rusher Justin Houston, and he has not been signed as of Saturday morning.
 Houston can turn the corner and cause havoc in the backfield, and that's something that the Atlanta Falcons could use.
-The Falcons had 37 sacks last year, and that's not good enough.
+The Falcons had 37 sacks last year, which is not good enough.

 Houston may be a long way from the player who had 22.0 sacks in 2014, but he had 9.5 sacks in 2017 and 9.0 sacks last year.
-This outside linebacker will upgrade the Atlanta defense and will be an excellent match for this sack-hungry team.
+This outside linebacker would upgrade the Atlanta defense and be an excellent match for this sack-hungry team.